Te reo Māori (Māori language)

 There are also some great Māori dictionaries available online to help you with your te reo skills.

 This is a bilingual dictionary that includes language entries, idioms and explanations about grammar.

 - Enter a Māori or English word or phrase in the search box.

 This online dictionary illustrates the use of Māori and English words in sentences and phrases.
 It explains how words should be used as well as their meaning.

-There are many books that have been written in te reo for you to enjoy, such as:
+There are many books that have been written in te reo or to help you learn te reo, such as: